What You Need to Know About Construction Business Loans

 How to Qualify for a Construction Business Loan

-Lenders each have their own secret formula for what they consider to qualify you for a loan, but generally, you should have a credit score in the high 600s, low debt-to-income ratio, and details about the project you want to borrow money for.
+Lenders each have their own secret formula for what they consider to qualify you for a loan, but generally, a borrower should have a credit score in the mid-to-high 600s, low debt-to-income ratio, and details about the project you want to borrow money for.

 Best Uses for a Construction Business Loan